nosknut/arduino-project/the-free-elected-peoples-democracy-of-libertyland/full-stack/README.md

 On Windows
 - Install [VcXsrv Windows X Server Download](https://sourceforge.net/projects/vcxsrv/) and double click [config.xlaunch](config.xlaunch) while in file explorer to run it.
 You can open file explorer by typing ```start .``` (include the period) in your terminal

-Now run the following commands in order.
-After running the last one, you should see a blue window with a turtle a few seconds after all the docker images have started.
 ```
 docker-compose run install-node-red
 docker-compose up -d nav
 ```
 Node-RED will be hosted on http://localhost:1880 and the Node-RED UI will be hosted on http://localhost:1880/ui

-You can now control the blue turtlesim simulation window with the Node-RED website.

 Run the following command to shut everything down
 ```